mnafnm/bimmers_repo/README.md

 # bimmers_repo
-Project to build an application for Bimmers R Us
+Project to build an application for Bimmers R Us.